wellnesstelecom/wtdeploy/README.markdown

 configure your django project:

-- at the end of settings file must be imported local_settings:
+- local_settings must be imported at the end of settings file:

         from local_settings import *